GVasing/DEV-Assessment-1/Notes.md

 OR
 - Create modal image/popup with gentle extended ease transition with parallel text opposite image, and dimmed blurred background.
 - Dont worry about wanting have the animation and transiition from link location to container location
-- Find out why having the direction attributes set to 0 for the .about element in your css, covers the entire page.
-You need to know why.
+- ~~Add blur to background content for About page.
+(Use animations?
+Add keyframes?
+At 50% it x opaque, at 100% it's completely opaque and blurred?)
+Do I need to create another layer that becomes active once I press on the link?~~ All you need is a blur filter.
-- Add blur to background content for About page.
+-